sommerfeld-io/.github/docs/development-guide.md

 All task and todo tracking will be done through [a GitHub project](https://github.com/orgs/sommerfeld-io/projects/1/).

-### User Stories
+### User Stories and Job Stories

-We want requirements to define small focused needs rather than vast vague projects.
-We use user stories to describe our requirements.
-We try to finish a user story within a couple of days at most.
-We need to keep in mind, that we integrate our changes daily, so we must design our user stories accordingly.
+We want requirements to define small, focused needs rather than vast, vague projects.
+Depending on the nature of the task, we use user stories or job stories to describe our requirements.
+We aim to complete each story within a couple of days at most, keeping in mind that we integrate changes daily.
+So our stories must be designed accordingly.

-If we can't think of user need in terms of a story, we don't understand what our software is meant to achieve yet.
-If we can't think of an example, that would demonstrate that the need is fulfilled, we don't really understand the problem (domain) yet.
+If we can't express the need in terms of a story, we likely don't yet understand what our software is meant to achieve.
+If we can't think of an example that would demonstrate the need is fulfilled, we probably don't really understand the problem (domain) yet.

 ### Architecture Decisions